-Benefit Description You pay rgical procedures (cont.)
-High Option Standard Option Notes: • We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)).
-Nothing Nothing Not covered: Reversal of voluntary sterilization Services for the promotion, prevention, or other treatment of hair loss or hair growth Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form Facial feminization and breast augmentation for the treatment of gender dysphoria All charges All charges econstructive surgery High Option Standard Option Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance; and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
-Surgery for treatment of a form of congenital hemangioma known as port wine stains on the face All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical appearance; treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices) \$30 per visit with specialist Nothing for hospital or ambulatory surgical center physician and professional services See Section 5(c) for facility charges \$40 per visit with specialist Nothing for hospital or ambulatory surgical center physician and professional services See Section 5(c) for facility charges
+Benefit Description You pay Surgical procedures (cont.)
+High Option Standard Option Basic Option • We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)).
+Nothing Nothing Nothing Not covered: All charges All charges All charges • Reversal of voluntary sterilization • Services for the promotion, prevention, or other treatment of hair loss or hair growth • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form • Facial feminization and breast augmentation for the treatment of gender dysphoria Reconstructive surgery High Option Standard Option Basic Option • Surgery to correct a functional defect Nothing Nothing Nothing • Surgery to correct a condition caused by injury or illness if: - the condition produced a major effect on the member's appearance; and - the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. • Surgery for treatment of a form of congenital hemangioma known as port wine stains on the face • All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical appearance; - treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.